chrisjbillington/setuptools-conda/README.md

                             repackage an existing wheel without having to any building at all.
 Requires that the exact version as understood by setuptools is availalble on PyPI as a wheel.
-In this case, setuptools_conda will only produce a conda package for the current Python version.
+In this case, setuptools-conda will only produce a conda package for the current Python version.
 ```